 The destruction of the Titanic is close at hand once again, but it’s not due to another iceberg on the horizon.
 “A 2016 study claimed that a recently discovered “extremophile bacteria” could eat away what’s left of the famous shipwreck inside 15 or 20 years,” reports CNN.
 This may boost interest in the Titanic wreckage for the next couple of years, and others around the world are trying to keep the Titanic dream alive by building her bigger, better, and with more lifeboats.

-So, get your tickets while you can.
+So my one piece of advice is to get your tickets while you can.
 Thanks to inflation, you can purchase your ticket for the equivalent price of an original first-class ticket on the RMS Titanic in 1912.

 - The plot of Morgan Robertson’s novel “Futility” bears an uncanny resemblance to the Titanic disaster.
 The novel tells the story of the Titan, the largest ship ever built, billed as “unsinkable,” which strikes an iceberg in April and sinks.
 In the book, more than half the passengers die in the North Atlantic because of a lifeboat shortage.
 The book was published 14 years before the Titanic sank.